mateusap1/royal/README.md

 should see the final result

 ```
-Alice will try to consume the script, giving 3 ADA to herself, 3 ADA to Bob and 3 ADA to Charlie.
-Since this is below the minimum UTxO value, the transaction should fail, throwing an exception
 Command failed: transaction build  Error: The following scripts have execution failures:
 the script for transaction input 1 (in the order of the TxIds) failed with The Plutus script evaluation failed: An error has occurred:  User error:
 The provided Plutus code called 'error'.